nexmo-community/transcribe-comprehend-multi-sub/README.md

 On your Heroku dashboard where your reference connection application page is shown, click on `Open App` button, that URL will be the one to be used by your Vonage Voice API application as part of the websocket uri, e.g. `wss://myappname.herokuapp.com`

-Specifically with the sample application https://github.com/nexmo-se/transcribe-comprehend-client, you will set TRANSCRIBE_COMPREHEND_reference connection_SERVER argument as `myappname.herokuapp.com`
+Specifically with the sample application https://github.com/nexmo-se/transcribe-comprehend-client, you will set TRANSCRIBE_COMPREHEND_REFERENCE_CONNECTION argument as `myappname.herokuapp.com`

 ### 1-click Heroku deployment